 Since rules differ, it’s important for seniors to check each program’s eligibility carefully.

-Submit to the right office – HUD, USDA, VA, or local housing agency.
+- Submit Your Application – Submit to HUD, USDA, VA, or local housing authority.

-Complete the upgrade – Work is usually done by approved contractors.
+- Complete the Bathroom Upgrade – Work is done by approved contractors.

 Tips for approval: